Life With Braces in Las Cruces

 Another time you may experience discomfort is when your braces are adjusted.
 You can head off this pain by taking over the counter pain killers just before your appointment.
 The discomfort of having braces adjusted is rarely as intense as the first time, so it’s possible you won’t need anything at all.

 My teeth feel loose!
-(A Sign That Your Orthodontist in Las Cruces NM Has Done a Great Job)
+(A Sign That Your Orthodontics Treatment Is Working)

 Take this as a good sign.
 It means that the braces are doing their job of moving your teeth around.
 They will actually loosen and tighten multiple times over the course of treatment.